GSA/cto-website/content/techradar/technologies/touchless-tools.md

 excerpt: <PROVIDE A QUICK OVERVIEW (HIGH LEVEL SUMMARY) OF THE TECHNOLOGY>
 layout: technologies-single
 ---
+Touchless Tools provide an opportunity to reduce physical contact with many objects in our daily lives.
+In addition to the obvious sanitary benefits, Touchless Tools present an opportunity for greener buildings and more accessible building features.

 ## Possible Applications at GSA

 At GSA Central Office, there are only a few low-cost touchless technologies already in place such as motion sensing sink faucets and automatic doors.
 Below are possible applications that could be further explored throughout the agency: